 Learn about glasses, contacts and sunglasses for kids.

 Cataracts used to be considered a health problem that affected older people, but now doctors are diagnosing younger Americans in their 40s and 50s.
-Fortunately, scientists have discovered new clues to help them understand how cataracts form, which could lead to new treatment solutions.

 Many people schedule regular exams to have their vision checked, but may wonder if it’s necessary to have a comprehensive exam that includes dilation of both eyes.